Dentists Detect Early Mouth, Gum, & Throat Cancer

 The earliest stages of oral cancer are often painless, but a burning sensation can develop as the cancer grows.
-If you have any of these symptoms for more than two weeks, or are having trouble moving your tongue or swallowing, contact Madison’s Total Care Dental for an oral cancer screening immediately.
+If you have any of these symptoms for more than two weeks or are having trouble moving your tongue or swallowing, contact Madison’s Total Care Dental immediately.
 Our dentist’s cancer screening services are the best way to find and cure oral cancers.

 Who is at Risk for Oral Cancer?

-Everyone should have an oral cancer screening at least once a year during a regular dental exam to stay ahead and ensure early detection.
+Everyone should have an oral cancer screening at least once a year during a regular dental exam.
 Some people are especially susceptible to oral cancer.
 These groups of people are statistically more at risk to develop oral cancer:

 Even if you practice excellent oral hygiene, you can’t always prevent oral cancer.
-Nearly 25% of all newly diagnosed cases have been in patients under the age of forty with none of the known risk factors.
-Take advantage of our Madison dentists’ preventative dental care services to keep your mouth healthy and catch oral cancer before it’s too late.
+Nearly 25% of all newly diagnosed cases have been in patients under 40 with no risk factors.
+Take advantage of our Madison dentists’ preventative dental care services to catch oral cancer before it’s too late.